 - You must speak against the disease.
 You’re not sick, but have symptoms, you deny the disease

 - The words that have power are words that are filled with faith

 - We need to say faith-filled words and we will have what we say

 The Bible declares that the work was done 2,000 years ago.
 God is not going to heal you now – he healed you 2,000 years ago.
-All you have to do today is receive your healing by faith (Benny Hinn in his book ‘Rise and be Healed’)
+All you have to do today is receive your healing by faith‘Rise and be Healed’, by Benny Hinn